 Direct Mail Still Yields the Lowest Cost-Per-Lead and Highest Conversion Rate

 These days, marketing is all about digital.
-We are emailing, blogging, Tweeting and Facebooking our little marketeer hearts out.
+We are emailing, blogging, Tweeting, and Facebooking our little marketeer hearts out.
 So direct mail (the kind that the postal delivery person puts in your mailbox, remember?) must be dead in the water.
 Right?
 Wrong.
 According to the Direct Mail Association (DMA) Factbook for 2013, 65% of consumers of all ages have made a purchase as a result of direct mail.
 According to Direct Mail News, in 2015 the average response rate for direct mail was 7.4% for both business-to-business and business to consumer mailings—considerably higher than industry expectations, and surging past electronic mail’s response rate of just 0.12%.
 All this indicates that direct mail is alive, providing the highest conversion rate, and working well, thank you.

 Many of our clients, including those in high tech, are recognizing this and direct mail is going through a renaissance.
 They may have maximized their online spend and need to find another channel, or they may enjoy such a high response to direct mail that it’s added to the mix from the start.
-Either way, the results are highly satisfactory and direct mail is becoming a staple in their marketing plans.
+Either way, the results are highly satisfactory, and direct mail is becoming a staple in their marketing plans.

 Direct Mail Lists Are Better Quality

 Direct mail list vendors have been working on their databases for decades.
 Email lists are improving, but they are still not at the same level of quality.
-This means that a direct mail list from a good vendor will be more tightly targeted to your desired customer and give you the better chance of the highest conversion rate.
+This means that a direct mail list from a good vendor will be more tightly targeted to your desired customer and give you a better chance of the highest conversion rate.

 Use the Right Direct Mail Format to Achieve the Highest Conversion Rate